Without milkweed, there would be no monarch butterflies. That’s not an exaggeration. It’s the whole story.

 Asclepias syriaca

-No matter where you live in the continental US, you can plant Common Milkweed—it is native to most of North America.
-Common Milkweed is a tall perennial (3-5 feet!) with clusters of pink or purple flowers.
-Common Milkweed likes dry, sunny areas.
+75% of the US can plant common milkweed.
+Common milkweed is a tall perennial (3-5 feet!) with clusters of pink or purple flowers.
+Common milkweed likes dry, sunny areas.

 Butterfly Weed